Erin Field is on your side if you have been charged with domestic violence in the state of Connecticut.

 - Third degree sexual assault with a firearm; and

-The order prohibits the person from (1) restraining the victim; (2) threatening, harassing, assaulting, molesting, sexually assaulting, or attacking the victim; or (3) entering the victim’s home.
-Standing criminal protective orders remain in place for the life of the defendant or victim, whichever ends first.
+The order prohibits the person from (1) restraining the victim; (2) threatening, harassing, assaulting, molesting, sexually assaulting, or attacking the victim; or (3) entering the victim's home.

 Call me to speak with a Connecticut attorney now to talk about your case, and discuss your best options to fight the charges and win.
+If you have been charged with domestic violence, you should speak with an experienced attorney asap.
+I always answer my phone, so give me a call now for a free consultation to discuss your case and defense.

 References: CT Penal Law